 There are instances where Grammarly will be more of a nuance than a helpful tool, such as when writing fiction.
 Can you imagine J.K.
 Rowling using Grammarly to check on her writing while making up all these weird names and magic spells?
 It would’ve been a nightmare.

 Grammarly can’t always understand the context and can never have the level of understanding for the text as a human proofreader does.

 But Grammarly can still help!

 You can use Grammarly’s dashboard to send your text to a human proofreader who will do it for $0.02/word.

 But people who write the sort of content that needs a human proofreader already know all of that.
 So proofreading is still a job that requires a human brain, but I don’t believe this will stay the case long.

 In a nutshell

 Is Grammarly perfect?
 No. Should I use it?
 Absolutely!

 Grammarly is useful when it needs to be, but it is in no way a perfect tool.
 However, it is still the best at what it is.
 The thing about Perfection in Language is that it still pretty much needs a human mind or a mighty AI, and Grammarly is neither of these things.

-Grammarly is an excellent addition in a busy world where everything happens quickly.
-It works as a safety net to make sure your writing is still correct even while racing time to finish the essay or report to deliver it on time.
+Grammarly is an excellent addition to a busy world where everything happens quickly.
+It works as a safety net to ensure your writing is still correct even while racing to finish the essay or report to deliver it on time.